-Next stop is the Hollywood Forever Cemetery and the final resting place to more of tinsel town's founders and stars than anywhere else on earth.
-Founded in 1899.
-Paramount Studios was built on the back half of the original Hollywood Cemetery, where the studio is still in operation today.
-Listed on the National Register of Historic Sites, visitors come from all over the world to pay respects to Johnny Ramone, Cecil B. DeMille, Jayne Mansfield, Rudolph Valentino, Douglas Fairbanks, and hundreds more of Hollywood's greatest stars.
-It's worth the visit and try not to wake the dead with your loud pipes.
-I also suggest a visit the Formosa Café, opened in 1929, it's an official landmark and a must-see for movie history buffs.
+Hollywood Forever Cemetery is the final resting place to more of Hollywood's founders and stars than anywhere else on earth.
+Founded in 1899, Paramount Studios was built on the back half of the original Hollywood Cemetery, where the studio is still in operation today.
+Listed on the National Register of Historic Sites visitors come from all over the world to pay respects to Johnny Ramone, Cecil B. DeMille, Jayne Mansfield, Rudolph Valentino, Douglas Fairbanks, and hundreds more of Hollywood's greatest stars.
+It's worth the visit and try not waking the dead with your loud pipes.
+I enjoy visiting the Formosa Café, opened in 1929 it's an official landmark and a must-see for movie history buffs.
 7156 Santa Monica Blvd.